Monorepos in JavaScript & TypeScript: A Practical Guide

 }

-}This works because our apps (Next.js, Vite, etc.) will transpile the imported source through their own bundler.
-No separate build step during development — changes to a shared util are picked up immediately.
+}This works because the apps (Next.js, Vite, and similar tools) transpile the imported source through their own bundler anyway.
+So there is no separate build step in development, and a change to a shared util shows up right away in any app which imports it.

-If we need to publish a package to npm, we will need a proper build step with tsc or tsup.
-For internal packages, skip it.
+This changes the moment you publish a package to npm.
+Then you need a real build with tsc or tsup.
+For purely internal packages, skip it.

 // turbo.json